tanchunsiong/Zoom_MeetingSDK_Windows_RawDataDemos/GetAudioRawData/README.md

-# MSDK_GetAudioRawData
+# Meeting SDK for Windows - Get Audio Raw Data

-A Windows C++ Application demostrate Zoom Meeting SDK receiving audio raw data as user's audio source to a Zoom Meeting.
+A Windows C++ Application demonstrate Zoom Meeting SDK receiving audio raw data from a Zoom Meeting.

 ## Install vcpkg for adding dependency libs.
 ## You might need to use Powershell (as administrator) or Windows Terminal to execute the sh script files